 In many, but not all, cases the translation of Targum Onqelos avoids anthropomorphisms (attribution of human traits, emotions, or intentions) as they relate in the original Hebrew text to God.

-The Hebrew of these verses that is translated in English as “(I will) dwell” with God as the subject are translated in the Targum Onqelos as “my presence will dwell.”
+The Hebrew of Exodus 24:11 that is translated in English as “not lay his hand on” is translated in Targum Onqelos as “unto (…) came no harm.”
 (Source: Schochet 1966, p.
-29ff.)
+21)

 Targumim (or: Targums) are translations of the Hebrew Bible into Aramaic.
 They were translated and used when Jewish congregations increasingly could not understand the biblical Hebrew anymore.
 Targum Onqelos (also: Onkelos) is the name of the Aramaic translation of the Torah (the first five books of the Hebrew Bible) probably composed in Israel/Palestine in the 1st or 2nd century CE and later edited in Babylon in the 4th or 5th century, making it reflect Jewish Babylonian Aramaic.
 It is the most famous Aramaic translation and was widely used throughout the Jewish communities.